 Since its birth, Fascism had understood that democracy was developed through self-government and self-administration, for this reason local autonomies were immediately repressed.
 Political freedoms were also suppressed, in 1926 the Sardinian Action Party was dissolved and Lussu himself was arrested and sent to confinement in the Aeolian Islands.
 With the so-called "Legge del Miliardo" (Billion Law) of 1924, which allocated one billion liras for the development of Sardinia, a series of infrastructures and public works (roads, hospitals, railways, ports, etc.) were carried out; subsequently, important works of land reclamation of numerous marshes were started (in particular in the Nurra and in the Terralba plain) and the policy of self-sufficiency was encouraged through the increase of mining activities.
 The Santa Chiara dam (1924-1925) on the Tirso river, which gave life to the Omodeo lake, and the dam on the Coghinas (1927) were built.
 A number of towns were founded, such as the mining town of Carbonia (1938), the largest of all the towns founded by the Fascists, and the agricultural towns of Arborea (1928) and Fertilia (1936).

-On 18 June 1940, General De Gaulle, who had taken refuge in London, radioed a message to all French people, calling on them to refuse to surrender and to continue the fight against Germany: it will be the French Resistance, both tormented and painful, that contributed to the Allied victory.
-During the occupation of France by Germany of the Third Reich, the compulsory labour service (STO) was the requisition and transfer to Germany of hundreds of thousands of French workers, against their will, compelled to participate in the German war effort.
+General De Gaulle, on June 18th 1940, radioed a message to all French people, calling on them to refuse to surrender and to continue the fight against Germany: it will be the French Resistance, both tormented and painful, that contributed to the Allied victory.

 Italy in the Second World War (1940-1945)